 For decades now, nearly all federal campaign finance reports have been filed electronically so we can find out as soon as possible who’s been getting funded by whom.
 I say “nearly all” because there’s a lone holdout: the U.S. Senate.
 The United States Senate allows

 “Right to Rise” is the name of both a Political Action Committee gathering campaign contributions for Jeb Bush to run for President, and of a Super PAC that is gathering unregulated campaign contributions to support the general idea of Jeb Bush running for President.
 Does that

 The nascent political party 1787 for America introduced itself in 2013 by promising it would provide an arena for populist, bottom-up participation in the choosing of the next President of the United States.
 Choose whomever you like — let the people decide, declared 1787 for America.
 But

 How would politics change if we stopped talking about party candidates?
 Oh, I don’t mean that we stop talking about candidates who are running with the Libertarian Party or Green Party or Americans Elect Party or Democratic Party or Republican Party, or what have you.
-I mean something different.
-What would happen if we stopped […]

 Contribution totals in the Maine Senate race through October 15, 2014 have become available at the Federal Election Commission, and they tell a story of strong contrasts.
 Here’s a graphic profile of Democrat Shenna Bellows’ campaign contributors: And here’s a graphic profile of Republican Susan

 Last month, U.S. Senator Susan Collins (R-Maine) voted on behalf of large out-of-state donors who want to keep donating huge amounts of unregulated money.
 It turns out that Senator Collins is herself receiving huge amounts of money from those same large out-of-state donors.
 Senator Collins

 2012 saw the rise of Americans Elect, a corporation that planned to manage the election of its own “centrist” presidential candidate, thanks to insider connections and large cash flows from undisclosed sources.
 2012 also saw Americans Elect’s demise, when American citizens elected to stay away